tzcnt/tmc-examples/README.md

 These scripts are under active development.
 They are also 100% AI-generated, so no guarantees are made about the accuracy of the output at this point.
 The AGENTS.md in this branch has been updated to provide context to LLMs about the current state of development, if you want to try hacking on them yourself.

+The scripts currently only support x86-64 architecture, as they need to parse assembly to work around limitations of the available debug info.
+AArch64 support will be coming soon(tm).

 If you find any problems while testing these scripts, please open an issue on this repository (tmc-examples).
 PRs are also welcome.

 ### LLDB Script Status: It works on my machine :man_shrugging: